edrlab/thorium-reader-doc/content.en/210_reading/212_whereAmI.md

 {{< /columns >}}

-When you look at the *Navigation* menu, Thorium shows the current chapter in the table of contents and the current page in the `Go to page` menu.
+When you look at the `Navigation` menu, Thorium shows the current chapter in the `table of contents` and the current page in the `Go to page` menu.

 <img src="/thorium-reader-doc/images/local-fr/thorium-whereami-tdmfocus.png" alt="Screenshot, reading a book with title VII Barrel Incident.
 The navigation pane is open, the table of contents shows the title Barrel Incident in a square which indicates that this is the chapter being read."/>

-# Lire les informations de navigation
+# Access more informations

 {{< columns >}}